Monday, January 12, 2026

 Share

-Developed in collaboration with Adriano di Marti, the Symmetry Series Cactus Leather is a pioneering venture into using Desserto, a highly sustainable and environmentally friendly organic material.
+The new line, named Symmetry Series Cactus Leather, was developed in collaboration with Adriano di Marti.
+The Symmetry Series Cactus Leather uses Mexico-based Desserto, a highly sustainable and environmentally friendly organic material.
 This innovation by Adriano di Marti uses Nopal cactus, a plant adept at thriving in harsh conditions without the need for frequent irrigation.
 The Symmetry Series Cactus Leather cases are designed to provide not only luxury but also durability, being resistant to wear, scuffs, and stains.

 otterbox cactus case